 As 2020 continues to redefine what we understand the management of health systems to look like, we are on the brink of one of the largest roll-outs of a vaccine across the Globe that we have ever seen.
 The Covid-19 vaccine may well still be in development, but it is going to pose logistical challenges, fair distribution issues and even a lack of uptake.
 For some, this may be related to some conspiracy theories, or an anti-vac standpoint.
 But for others, the fear of needles, or trypanophobia, will pose the biggest barrier to receiving an injection.

-If you would like to know more about trypanophobia, have a look at one of our earlier articles, which looks at what a fear of needles is like and how it can affect us.
+If you would like to know more about trypanophobia, have a look at a previous article, A phobia of needles - how to know if you have it.
+The article looks at what a fear of needles is like and how it can affect us.

 The barrier to vaccination

 Needle phobia is at an all time high, with Studies suggesting that 63% of young adults in the United States – those born in 2000 or later – fear needles.
 When placed in the context of a global pandemic and a year like no other, this looks set to cause a significant challenge to the uptake of the Coronavirus vaccination.

 So why is trypanophobia so prevalent in this section of the population?
 Further investigations by researchers have found that there is a direct correlation between the increased rates of needle fear and the large rise in vaccines given to children since the turn of the 20th century.
 In real terms, that is 30 more injections over the last 40 years.
 While this has meant that cases of infectious diseases in children have virtually disappeared, the fear of needles has blossomed.

 When it comes to a local perspective about the Covid-19 inoculation, there is a lot still to understand about the New Zealand vaccine roll out.
 An article written earlier today the Herald talked about what we do know so far, and speculated what we may be able to expect in the coming months and into 2021.